 If you're in need of help with your initial recovery and want to seek professional help from our drug rehab in Charlotte, please feel free to contact us at any time.
 Our counselors are standing by to help you regain your life with substance abuse treatment.

-Be sure to visit back with Legacy Freedom and our blog soon, for more information on understanding relapse.
+Be sure to visit back with Freedom Detox and our blog soon, for more information on understanding relapse.